 The household living conditions of children play an influencing role in access to education.
 The household context may correspond with other family-related factors such as family income, education of family members, size of household and occupation of household members and thus family-related factors are only one in a range of factors which might lead to street working.
 The present study found a relationship between family background and street working.
 Based on findings children from a poor family economy, poorly educated parents and larger family sizes are more likely to work in the streets and earn money.
-Children-headed household is another factor that takes children away from basic education.
-The education level of household members is particularly influential in children's access to basic education and schooling.
+Children-headed household members is particularly influential in children's access to basic education and schooling.
 There is a link between parental education and retention in school since non-educated parents cannot provide the support and cannot understand the benefit of schooling.